feedbackward/chainrob/README.md

  - <a href="https://arxiv.org/abs/1706.00182">Efficient learning with robust gradient descent</a>.
 Matthew J. Holland and Kazushi Ikeda.
 Machine Learning (to appear), 2019.

- - <a href="https://arxiv.org/abs/1810.06207">Robust descent using smoothed multiplicative noise</a>.
+ - <a href="http://proceedings.mlr.press/v89/holland19a.html">Robust descent using smoothed multiplicative noise</a>.
 Matthew J. Holland.
-AISTATS 2019 (to appear).
+AISTATS 2019.

 ### Setup